PseudoBob-Delightus/fanfic/stories/democracy-manifest/chapter-202-f-c-fail.md

 Pinkie takes Fluttershy's hoof and holds it in her own hooves.
 "I *Really* like you.
 I… wanted to ask you something."

-Fluttershy perks up, she looks Pinkie in the eyes, awaiting.
+Fluttershy perks up.
+She looks Pinkie in the eyes, awaiting.

 Pinkie blushes.
 "Fluttershy, will you go out with me?"

 Fluttershy's mouth opens, agape in shock.
-She recovers before hugging Pinkie in a tight hug.
+She recovers before tightly hugging Pinkie.
 "Yes!"

-Pinkie hugs back and breathe's a sigh of relief.
+Pinkie hugs back and breathes a sigh of relief.
 "Yay!"

 Fluttershy sighs.
 "I wanted to ask you out, but I didn't have the confidence.
 I'm sorry."